tdwg/PlinianCore/README.md

 * A detailed documentation on the different terms included in Plinian Core.
 Done: https://github.com/tdwg/PlinianCore/wiki
 * At least three implementations of species information systems based on Plinian Core.
 Done : See below, section “Relevant projects and initiatives”
 * A SPARQL Endpoint and underlying ontology implemented and working.
 Done: https://datos.iepnb.es/visor/
 * A standard specification complying with the TDWG SDS.
-The TG plans to make a formal submission of the documentation to the TDWG Executive by November 27th, 2020.
+The TG plans to make a formal submission of the documentation to the TDWG Executive by October 2022.
 In progress

 (See current status below)